-But lest taxpayers get too comfortable, there will still be plenty of tinkering with the tax laws for Congress to do this year.
-Despite the extension of more than 50 tax provisions in January's fiscal cliff legislation - even including a break for NASCAR - JCT reported in January that no fewer than 56 parts of the law will once again be expiring by the end of the year.
-These items, ranging from the American Samoa economic development credit to the three-year depreciation for race horses two years and younger - will become the subject of what is an annual lobbying ritual in Washington: "tax extenders" legislation.
+But lest taxpayers get too comfortable, there is still plenty of tinkering with the tax laws for Congress to do in the remaining months of 2014.
+Despite the extension of more than 50 tax provisions in the January 2013 fiscal cliff legislation, no fewer than 56 parts of the law were left to expire on December 31, 2013.
+These items, ranging from the American Samoa economic development credit to the three-year depreciation for race horses two years and younger - became the subject of what is an annual lobbying ritual in Washington: "tax extenders" legislation.